-Unfortunately for the Company's stockholders, in the Wynnefield Group's opinion, the Strategic Review Committee may have merely feigned compliance with its mandate as evidenced by the Company's failure to publicly report to its stockholders the status or results of such strategic review.
-The Board's failure to publicly disclose the results or completion of the Strategic Review Committee's deliberations leaves all stockholders in the dark and raises significant doubt in our minds as to whether the Board and its Strategic Review Committee have actually conducted a bona fide evaluation of all possible strategic alternatives and acted in the best interests of all stockholders to fulfill their fiduciary duty.
+Unfortunately for the Company's stockholders, in the Wynnefield Group's opinion, the Strategic Review Committee has failed to publicly report to its stockholders the status or results of such strategic review.
+We believe the Board's failure to publicly disclose the results or completion of the Strategic Review Committee's deliberations leaves all stockholders in the dark and raises significant doubt in our minds as to whether the Board and its Strategic Review Committee have actually conducted a bona fide evaluation of all possible strategic alternatives.
 We believe that all stockholders of the Company deserve to know the status and results of the Strategic Review Committee's review.